raimohanska/harmaja/README.md

 When components subscribe to data sources, it's vital to unsubscribe on unmount to prevent resource leaks.

-In traditional React, you used the component lifecycle methods `componentDidMount` and `componentWillUnmount` to subscribe and unsubscribe.
+In traditional React, you used the component lifecycle methods [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount) and `componentWillUnmount` to subscribe and unsubscribe.
 This kind of manual resource management is, based on my experience, very error-prone.
-The `useEffect` hook gives better tools for the job.
+The [`useEffect`](https://reactjs.org/docs/hooks-effect.html) hook gives better tools for the job.
 Still, you have to *remember* to return a cleanup function (see [example](https://reactjs.org/docs/hooks-effect.html#example-using-hooks-1)).
 When dealing with data sources such as Observables, Promises or the Redux Store, it's better to use a higher level of abstract to avoid doing cleanup manually.
 And, because all of them are in fact generic abstractions, you can build/steal/borrow generic utilities for this.
-The `useSelector` hook in react-redux is a good example: it gives you the data you need without bothering you with cleanup.
+The [`useSelector`](https://react-redux.js.org/api/hooks#useselector) hook in react-redux is a good example: it gives you the data you need without bothering you with cleanup.
 Similarly you can build hooks for dealing with Observables as I discovered in my [blog post](https://www.reaktor.com/blog/make-react-reactive-by-using-hooks/) in 2018.

 In Harmaja, there are no hooks.
 State management is built on Observables and subscriptions to observables are managed automatically based on component lifecycle.
 Details follow!

 As told above, components in Harmaja are functions that are treated as constructors.
-The return value of a Harmaja component is by the way actually a native HTMLElement.
+The return value of a Harmaja component is actually a native [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).

 When you embed observables into the DOM, Harmaja creates a placeholder node (empty text node) into the DOM tree and replaces it with the real content when the observable yields a value.
 If the value is yielded synchronously, the placeholder is unnecessary and is not created.
 Whenever it subscribes to an observable, it attachs the resultant *unsub* function to the created DOM node so that it can perform cleanup later.

 When Harmaja replaces any DOM node, it recursively seeks all attached *unsubs* in the node and its children and calls them to free